 "In 1813, Dr. W. C. Wells read before the Royal Society 'An Account of a White Female, part of whose skin resembles that of a Negro'; but his paper was not published until his famous 'Two Essays upon Dew and Single Vision' appeared in 1818.
 In this paper he distinctly recognises the principle of natural selection, and this is the first recognition which has been indicated; but he applies it only to races of man, and to certain characters alone."Darwin probably got that information from an 'Advertisement' situated between an autobiographical memoir of Wells that opens the book and the table of contents.
 It announced that the Account of a Female of the White Race [...], was "read before the Royal Society in 1813, but was never printed until now.
 It was put by the author into the hands of the editor, with an express permission to publish it" (Advertisement in Wells 1818, p. lxiii).
-The exact dates of reading and printing this account is interesting, because it is the part in which Wells anticipated the idea of natural selection (see section on Wells here).
+The exact dates of reading and printing this account are interesting, because it is the part in which Wells anticipated the idea of natural selection (see section on Wells here).

 In my previous post, however, I highlighted another anticipation of the idea of natural selection in A Treatise on the Supposed Hereditary Properties of Diseases by Adams (1814).
 Naturally, it would be interesting to know whether any connection between Adams (1814) and Wells (1813/18) existed.
 On this question Kenneth M. Weiss (2008.
-"Joseph Adams in the judgement of Paris" Evolutionary Anthropology 17: 245-249) has mused:
+"Joseph Adams in the judgment of Paris" Evolutionary Anthropology 17: 245-249) has mused:

 "One of life's ironies is that if he [Adams] had his wish and had been a member of the Royal Society he might have been present in 1813, the year before his book was published, to hear Wells read his paper on the origin of human racial variation.
 In that paper he [Wells] suggested, in the passage I quoted from earlier, that dark skin color had evolved in the ‘‘middle regions of Africa’’ as a byproduct of adaptation to some tropical disease.
 Adams might have stood up at Question Time and expressed his more focused (and correct) explanation.
 Instead, history remembers Wells."Looking for hints of a connection myself, the treatise by Adams (1814) turned out to consist of 32 pages of main text (pp. 9-41) followed by 80 pages of notes (pp. 45-125).
 His excuse for this imbalance is in the preface:

 "The work being intended for the general reader, every technical expression is carefully avoided; and in order that the attention may not be distracted from the chain of reasoning, every thing not necessary to illustrate the doctrine is added, in the form of Notes, at the end."
-(Adams 1814, p. vii)Unfortunately, the main text does neither contain any references to the notes.
+(Adams 1814, p. vii)Unfortunately, the main text does not contain any references to the notes.
 Instead, a note quotes the passage of the main text upon which it expands in italics.
 The notes refer back to the main text, but the main text does not refer to the notes.
 The notes can easily be overlooked, when concentrating on the main text.
 Anyway, page 79 of Adams (1814) contains his note 17 that refers back to a passage on page 33 (quoted in italics) and goes as follows:

 "Note 17, Page 33.—" By these means a race is gradually reared with constitutions best calculated for the climate: a law which, I suspect, has been too much overlooked, in our inquiries after the causes of the more marked varieties in the human species."